Group Practices

 Imagery and art has always been a fundamental part of religion, mysticism and spirituality and it is often used as a way to inspire people into the transcendent.

 A cathedral or an incredible piece of art instilled with intention, care and hard-work can be used to encourage people to access certain aspects of themselves.
-For example, to connect with higher forces or their own higher intentions.
+For example, to connect with a higher power or their own higher intentions.

 But art and imagery also has another super-power, it can connect you with your own deeply personal immediate experience.
-Knowing yourself is an incredibly difficult thing to do, by connecting with art and noticing what resonates, it can allow you to notice your inner world, to see yourself with more clarity and to open to experience more fully.
+Knowing yourself is an incredibly difficult thing to do.
+Connecting with art and noticing what it brings up in you allows you to notice your inner world, to see yourself with more clarity and to open to experience more fully.

 Art also creates a space where people are allowed to engage with aspects of themselves that are darker, more painful, more intensely pleasurable or are cut off in daily life in some way.

-When you intentionally give time to receive both the piece of art and your reaction to it, it becomes a deep meeting between you and the image.
+When you intentionally give time to receive both a piece of art and your reaction to it, it becomes a deep meeting between you and the image.

 Relating to art in this way opens a portal to a non-duality with meaning.
 The meaning doesn’t exist separately from you or the image, it is being created through the two things coming together.

-The symbolic aspect can transport you outside the realm of your ordinary life, where you have a fixed sense of self and create more space for you to feel and think freely.
+Connecting with the symbolic aspect can transport you outside the realm of your ordinary life, where you have a more fixed sense of self, and create more space for you to feel and think freely.

 The emotions are being evoked in a way that is impacting you personally but it doesn’t say something about you in the same way that other interactions in your life might.
 You are taken into a different dimension, or way of being, where there is much more space for you to explore your reactions and experiences.